-The proposed Employer Deemed Insolvent Application represents a departure from existing Irish law and policy.
-Before this, the definition of employer's insolvency under the 1984 Act was fully aligned with those set out in the Companies Act 2014 and the Bankruptcy Act 1988.
+The Deemed Insolvent process represents a departure from existing Irish law and policy.
+The definition of employer's insolvency under the 1984 Act was previously fully aligned with those set out in the Companies Act 2014 and the Bankruptcy Act 1988.

 As such, this proposal has presented certain complexities in terms of developing further safeguards and could result in unintended consequences.
-However, the risk of unintended consequences is mitigated as Heads 17 and 23 specifically provide that a determination that an employer is deemed insolvent for the purposes of the 1984 Act does not have bearing on any other Act or purpose.
-Furthermore, significant engagement with stakeholders (as outlined in the Consultation section of this RIA) will reduce this risk as well.
+However, the risk of unintended consequences is mitigated as sections 4E and 4F of the Act (as proposed to be inserted by section 6 of the Bill) specifically provide that an employer being deemed insolvent for the purposes of the 1984 Act does not have bearing on any other Act or purpose.
+Significant engagement with stakeholders (as outlined in the Consultation section of this RIA) reduced this risk.